naren4b/nks/docs/setting-up-argocd-vault-plugin.md

-# Secret injection using argocd-vault-plugin inside kubernetes cluster
+# Securing Kubernetes Secrets with Argocd-vault-plugin
 ![image](https://github.com/naren4b/nks/assets/3488520/2c71e8b7-5502-46db-8428-7e9ac0aa7d59)

-**Argocd-vault-plugin**:
- This plugin is aimed at helping to solve the issue of secret management with GitOps and Argo CD.
-We wanted to find a simple way to utilize Vault without having to rely on an operator or custom resource definition.
-This plugin can be used not just for secrets but also for deployments, configMaps or any other Kubernetes resource.
+Managing secrets securely within Kubernetes clusters can be challenging, especially when following GitOps practices with tools like Argo CD.
+In this guide, we'll explore how to leverage the Argocd-vault-plugin to streamline secret management within Kubernetes clusters using Vault.

+## Introduction to Argocd-vault-plugin
+The Argocd-vault-plugin is designed to address the complexities of secret management in GitOps workflows with Argo CD.
+By integrating with Vault, it offers a simple yet robust solution for managing secrets, configurations, and deployments within Kubernetes clusters.

 ![alt text](argocd-vault-argocd-vault-plugin.jpg)
+The setup

 # Install Vault
 ```bash